shift-dynamics/ksl/doc/sphinx/coscrews/coscrews.rst

 Overview
 --------

-Just as the linear and angular velocities can be combined in to a single :math:`6 \times 1` column vector, forces and moments can be combined in a single quantity called a *wrench*.
+Just as the linear and angular velocities can be combined into a single :math:`6 \times 1` column vector, forces and moments can be combined in a single quantity called a *wrench*.
 A wrench is *dual* to a screw, i.e., it is a linear operator on a screw.
 In older literature, a wrench is often referred to as another kind of screw.
 In modern literature, a wrenches are referred to as a *coscrews* :cite:`selig2005geometric`.
 A superscript :math:`^*` is used to distinguish a coscrew from a screw.
 A wrench, :math:`\underline{\mathbf{f}}^*`, is defined as

 .. math::
     :label: eq:wrench